Learn how to package a trained model using Cog and publish it to Replicate.

 $ cd path/to/your/model $ cog init

-For more details on how to configure these files, see Getting started with your own model.
+For more details on how to configure these files, follow this guide to setting up Cog for your model.

 Now that you've configured your model for use with Cog, it's time to publish it to the Replicate registry: